Teesside: Petrochemical

 Coke ovens used in chemical production at Billingham were replaced in 1962 by plants using the steam naphtha process, which enabled use of crude oil as feedstock for a process known as cracking.
 This proved to be a much cheaper way to produce ethylene, aromatics, petroleum derivatives and other chemicals such as ammonia.
 From 1964 to 1969 four large oil refineries were erected at the mouth of the Tees, two by Phillips Petroleum and one each by ICI and Shell.
 Their main purpose was to supply Billingham's chemical industry.

-A 138 mi pipeline was built in 1968 for the transport of ethylene and linked chemical works on Teesside with chemical plants at Runcorn.
+In 1968, a 138 mi pipeline was built for the transport of ethylene and linked chemical works on Teesside, with chemical plants at Runcorn.
 Today, ConocoPhillips operate oil refinery sites while Ensus Energy and Harvest Energy have biorefineries, the latter two produce biodiesel and bioethanol as transport fuels.
-SABIC operate the ethylene cracker at Wilton.
+SABIC operated the ethylene cracker Olefins 6 at Wilton until 2020, when it was mothballed due to rising energy prices.
+The firm eventually sold its Teesside site assets to German investment firm AEQUITA in 2026.